ByteShaker/advanced_behaviour_cloning/README.md

 For Training I used **80%** of the the images to train the model.
 And **20%** for validation purposes.
+Test was always performed in the Simulator

 My Batch-Size is 100 images.
 The network ran 20 epochs.

+###Hyperparameter Tuning:

+Those paramters were tuned on performance of the validation set during training.
+I found for a small batch size and a bigger epoch size my network performed best.
+If I chose the batch size to small (e.g. <20) loss did not get smaller during training.

+For Training I used an ADAM Optimizer.
+And every layer performes a Relu Activation.

+To evaluate the model I even collected data on the second Testtrack and the model was able to perform as well.

 And finally it gave me a result of **one** steering wheel value.

 ---